BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 ##### Type I (Gumbel)

-By necessary and sufficient condition of survival function attraction to Gubmel Type I EVD we know that:
+By necessary and sufficient condition of survival function attraction to Gumbel Type I EVD we know that:

 $\frac{S(u + x g(u))}{S(u)} \xrightarrow{u \to x_F} e^{-x}$